2000 UEFA European Under-16 Championship

 The 2000 UEFA European Under-16 Championship was the 18th edition of UEFA's European Under-16 Football Championship.
 Israel hosted the championship, during 1–14 May 2000.
+Players born on or after 1 January 1983 were eligible to participate in this competition.
 16 teams entered the competition, and Portugal defeated the Czech Republic in the final to win the competition for the fourth time.